kusdhruvUpennGit/NSYNC_project_website/README.md

 ![alt text](Images/1_BlockDiagram.png)

-<p>This block diagram shows the setup for a single Pololu 3pi bot, highlighting key components like sensors, motors, LEDs, and communication with the laptop using XBee modules.</p>
+ * This block diagram shows the setup for a single Pololu 3pi bot, highlighting key components like sensors, motors, LEDs, and communication with the laptop using XBee modules.
 <p>The project now integrates two such bots, both controlled wirelessly, working in sync to share and complete tasks while autonomously managing battery levels and task reassignment.</p>